dipankar/dscode/documentation/docs/faq.md

     DSCode supports **200+ languages** through multiple layers:

     - **Monaco Editor** provides syntax highlighting, bracket matching, and basic IntelliSense for 200+ languages out of the box.
-    - **Tree-sitter** provides structural syntax analysis for enhanced highlighting and code navigation.
+    - **Tree-sitter** is scaffolded for structural syntax analysis but is not yet functional (the parser stub returns empty results).
+Enhanced highlighting currently relies on LSP semantic tokens.
     - **Language Server Protocol (LSP)** integration enables intelligent features like auto-completion, go-to-definition, find references, hover documentation, and diagnostics for any language with an LSP server.

-    DSCode ships with built-in LSP configurations for 24 popular languages.
-Additional language support can be added through extensions.
+    DSCode ships with **4 built-in language server configurations**: Python (Pyright), Rust (rust-analyzer), Go (gopls), and JSON (vscode-json-language-server).
+The extension API supports 24 language provider registration types, and additional language servers can be added through extensions.

 ??? question "Does DSCode support Vim or Emacs keybindings?"